top of page

 At SciencEscape, our core mission is to bridge science and society through the power of visual storytelling.
 We operate through two main approaches: addressing the lack of training for researchers in science communication, and enriching the audiovisual landscape in the fields of science and culture.

-• Confronting the rise of scientific misinformation widely spread on social media.
+Confronting the widely spread scientific misinformation on social media

 DJI_20240718061531_0037_D.JPG